-Daniel Penny arrives in Manhattan Criminal Court on Tuesday.
+Daniel Penny at Manhattan criminal court on Tuesday.

-A New York City medical examiner testified on Friday that the pressure from Daniel Penny’s chokehold caused Jordan Neely’s tongue and other soft tissue in his neck up and toward the back of his throat, blocking off his windpipe and causing him to suffocate.
+A New York City medical examiner testified on Friday that the pressure from Daniel Penny’s chokehold caused Jordan Neely’s tongue and other soft tissue in his neck to move up and toward the back of his throat, blocking off his windpipe and causing him to suffocate.

 Dr. Cynthia Harris took the witness stand for the second day in a row in the second-degree manslaughter and reckless endangerment case against Penny, a Long Island native, for killing Neely, a homeless man and subway performer.